bastiaanterhorst/sauna-automation/README.md

 5. For ease of use, install the File Editor AddOn through the Supervisor.
 This will allow easy editing of the configuration files.

 Then, to automate all of this, take a look at the two main config files:

-[configuration.yaml](home_assistant/configuration.yaml) configures all of the integrations and sets up the software thermostat.
+**[configuration.yaml](home_assistant/configuration.yaml)** configures all of the integrations and sets up the software thermostat.
 I also use an *input_number* to store state: whether the sauna has reached the desired temperature yet.
 This state is then used to trigger a notification to my phone via the Home app and an audio announcement over a Sonos speaker (see Other Bits, below).

-[automations.yaml](home_assistant/automations.yaml) configures all behavior.
+**[automations.yaml](home_assistant/automations.yaml)** configures all behavior.
 This file sets up listening for button presses on the Hue Dimmer Switch, turning the software thermostat on or off.
 It also manages the state variable I just mentioned, setting it when the sauna reaches the right temperature, and resetting it when appropriate.

 # In action

+asdf

 # Other bits